absmach/magistrala-docs/docs/edge.md

 }
 ```

 Parameters <external_id> and <external_key> are representing the gateway. `Provision` will use them to create a bootstrap configuration that will make a relation with Mainflux entities used for connection, authentication and authorization `thing` and `channel`.
 These parameters will be used by `Agent` service on the gateway to retrieve that information and establish a connection with the cloud.

 ## Services on the Edge

-### Agent
+### Agent service

 Start the [NATS][nats] and [Agent][agent] service:

 ```bash
 gnatsd
 MF_AGENT_BOOTSTRAP_ID=54:FG:66:DC:43 \